hassamx21/HCCDA-TechEssential/Python_Labs/Readme.md

-This is about Python labs
+This is about Python labs that I performed.